 Alternatively, if there is currently a threshold selected in the Draw task page, so that some data regions are displayed in magenta, cortical thickness will be measured by thresholding, not using the algorithm described above.
 In this case there are two options.
-If the 'Use local maximum (FWHM)' box is not ticked, then the current magenta threshold will be used to define the cortical edges.
+If the 'Use local maximum (FWHM)' box is not ticked, then the current magenta threshold will be used to determine the cortical edges.
 Otherwise, thresholds will be chosen for each edge which are exactly in between the cortical density and either the outer or inner density.
 If these are undefined (the corresponding box is grey), then either the maxima or minima from the data will be used for these values.

 During thickness estimation, the thickness visualisation page displays the results of the estimation procedure at each location.